viamrobotics/docs/docs/extend/modular-resources/upload/_index.md

    - To package a module written in Go, run the following command from the same directory as your `meta.json` file:

      ``` sh {id="terminal-prompt" class="command-line" data-prompt="$"}
-     touch module.tar.gz
-     tar -czf module.tar.gz --exclude=module.tar.gz run.sh src
+     tar -czf module.tar.gz module.go
      ```

-     Where `run.sh` is your entrypoint file, and `src` is the source directory of your module.
+     Where `module.go` is your [compiled entrypoint file](/extend/modular-resources/create/#compile-the-module-into-an-executable).

    - To package a module written in Python, run the following command from the same directory as your `meta.json` file:

      ``` sh {id="terminal-prompt" class="command-line" data-prompt="$"}
-     touch module.tar.gz
-     tar -czf module.tar.gz --exclude=module.tar.gz run.sh requirements.txt src
+     tar -czf module.tar.gz run.sh requirements.txt src
      ```

-     Where `run.sh` is your entrypoint file, `requirements.txt` is your dependency list file, and `src` is the source directory of your module.
+     Where `run.sh` is your [entrypoint file](/extend/modular-resources/create/#compile-the-module-into-an-executable), `requirements.txt` is your Python dependency list, and `src` is the source directory of your module.

 1. Run `viam module upload` to upload the updated custom module to the Viam Registry: